9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 From Patrick of German Backpacker

-While most tourists visiting waterfalls in Mexico stick to the southern parts of the country such as the Yucatan peninsula, I highly recommend exploring the rather remote and non-touristic north of the country–you’ll find natural beauty and hidden gems, such as the Cusarare Falls close to Creel, Chihuahua.
+While most tourists visiting waterfalls in Mexico stick to the popular southern parts of the country like the Yucatan Peninsula, I highly recommend exploring the rather remote and non-touristic north of the country.

 The falls are located in the Copper Canyon, which is one of the most beautiful parts of Mexico, and by some measures is larger than the Grand Canyon in the US!

-I visited the Cusarare Falls as part of a journey on “el chepe” – the spectacular train ride taking you from Los Mochis (at the West Coast) all the way to Chihuahua City.
+I visited the Cusarare Falls as part of a journey on “el chepe” – the spectacular train ride taking you from Los Mochis (on the West Coast) all the way to Chihuahua City.
 Since the train line runs through the middle of the canyon, you’ll have incredible views of Copper Canyon.

 I decided to spend a few days in the small town of Creel to explore the surroundings.
 The easiest way to do that is to book a day tour taking you to the most beautiful spots around Creel, including the waterfall.